Skip to main content

 Why webhook signatures matter

 Webhooks introduce a security challenge: your endpoint is publicly accessible, which means anyone on the internet could theoretically send fake webhook payloads to your application.
-Without verification, an attacker could inject malicious user data, delete legitimate users, or corrupt your database.
+Without signature verification, an attacker could inject malicious user data, delete legitimate users, or corrupt your database.

 Clerk uses Svix for webhook infrastructure, which signs every webhook payload using HMAC-SHA256.
 Each request includes three critical headers: